 Board Meetings:

 Our monthly Board meetings are open to every member.
 We hold the meetings via Zoom on the fourth Monday of the month at 7:30 pm.
-If you would like to attend a meeting you must contact Kurt WB9FMC to be invited to the Zoom meeting.
+If you would like to attend a meeting you must contact Kurtt WB9FMC to be invited to the Zoom meeting.
 Contact him the weekend before the meeting to be placed on the list.
 You will receive the invite on the Monday morning of the Board meeting.

 Special Activities